isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 Otherwise, both arguments are positive or both negative, in which case we just
-add their underlying naturals (being careful to `ℕ.suc` the result, since we
+add their underlying naturals (being careful to `ctor:ℕ.suc` the result, since we
 have two `1+`s on the left side!)

 ```agda